shahadat-robin/dev-robin3012/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MERN Stack
+- 🔭 I’m currently working on -- MERN Stack
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning -- Node.js
-- 👯 I’m looking to collaborate on React.js
+- 👯 I’m looking to collaborate on -- React.js
 - 🤔 I’m looking for help with -- AWS
 - 💬 Ask me about -- anything
 - 📫 How to reach me: social media
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i am half finish !